-This fall we explored Europe with a Eurail Pass and were able to visit 6 cities in 5 countries by train on one booking.
-We started the trip by flying into London and after spending a day there we used our Eurail pass to take the Eurostar to Paris where we spent an amazing 48 hours!
+We were exploring Western Europe with our Eurail Pass allowing up to visit 6 cities in 5 countries by train on one booking.
+We started the trip by flying into London and then used our pass to take the Eurostar to Paris.
 We arrived to Paris via Gare du Nord, which is in the center of the city, much closer, then Charles de Gaulle airport.
-By traveling by train via our Eurail Pass we also avoided having to go through customs, immigration, and baggage claim upon arrival.
+Traveling by train allowed us to avoid going through customs, immigration, and baggage claim upon arrival.
 We just grabbed our suitcase, exited the train and walked outside, so stress free!

 We stayed at Hotel Du Plat d’Etain, it was close to the train station and just a 13 minute bus ride to The Lourve.
 The hotel is great for families as they have rooms that have two beds, which we had.
 It had a King sized bed plus two twin sized beds and a bathroom with a tub.
 Finding a hotel in Paris with an elevator can be tricky and while this hotel’s elevator was small I was very happy to it had one.
 The neighborhood seemed nice enough and there were plenty of restaurants in walking distance.
 The hotel offered breakfast at an additional cost but we opted to eat elsewhere.

 What to Do in 48 Hours in Paris with Kids